tokio-rs/console/tokio-console/README.md

 a large number of tasks, such as this private `tokio::sync::batch_semaphore::Semaphore`:

 ![resource details --- semaphore](https://raw.githubusercontent.com/tokio-rs/console/main/assets/tokio-console-0.1.8/resource_details_semaphore.png)

+The resource details view includes a table of async ops belonging to the resource.

+* `ID` - The ID of the async op.
+This is a display ID similar to those recorded for resources.
+* `Parent` - The ID of the parent async op, if it exists.
+* `Task` - The ID and name of the task which performed this async op.
+* `Source` - The method where the async op is being called from.
+* `Total` - Total duration for which the async op has been alive (sum of Busy and Idle, as an async op has no scheduled state).
+* `Busy` - Total duration for which the async op has been busy (its future is actively being polled).
+* `Idle` - Total duration for which the async op has been idle (the future exists but is not being polled).
+* `Polls` - Number of times the async op has been polled.
+* `Attributes` - Additional attributes from the async op.
+These will vary based on the type of the async op.

 Like the task details view, pressing the <kbd>escape</kbd> key while viewing a resource's details returns to the resource list.